Common Filaments in Wastewater

 Unstained Type 0014/0675

 Type 0092 can cause bulking problems in aerobic wastewater systems but is an important precursor to foaming caused by M. parvicella .
 Type 0092 thrives in conditions with very similar food sources to M. parvicella but in warmer weather conditions.
 This filament’s cells individual cells are difficult to see as they are normally contained within floc, but the filaments tend to be fairly straight or slightly bent in shape.
 These filaments have a sheath which stains a very distinctive blue-violet after Neisser staining.

 Due to the similar food requirements of Type 0092 and M. parvicella, they tend to trade prevalence when the weather gets warmer or cooler.
 Therefore, if you observe Type 0092 in high levels in the fall, you are very likely to see the population shift to high levels of M. parvicella as the temperature cools in a wastewater system leading to foaming.
 Also, if you typically observe M. parvicella in the winter, you are quite likely to see the filamentous population shift to Type 0092 as the temperature increase which will sometimes lead to bulking.

 Type 0092 Can be controlled by similar the same methods to M. parvicella .
-Typically the addition of Qwik-Zyme L upstream from a wastewater system and the addition of Filament Buster in a wastewater aeration basin are effective for the control of this filament.
+Typically the addition of Qwik-Zyme L upstream from a wastewater system and the addition of Accelerator 7 in a wastewater aeration basin are effective for the control of this filament.
 These products help to allow floc forming bacteria to outcompete Type 0092.